mozilla/chromeless/README.md

     (win32) C:\xxx\chromeless> chromeless  package examples\webgl
     (osx)   $ ./chromeless package examples/webgl

-## More Information
+## Documentation and Additional Information

+To generate a local API documentation, use:

+    (win32) C:\xxx\chromeless> chromeless docs
+    (osx)   $ ./chromeless docs
-The API documentation can be generated using Chromeless and also [found online](http://mozilla.github.com/chromeless), plus inline examples can also be helpful.

-You can always find us on irc in `#labs` at `irc.mozilla.org`, or get help or discuss this project on our mailing list: `mozilla-labs@googlegroups.com`
+You may also check the [online pages](http://mozilla.github.com/chromeless), plus inline examples can also be helpful.
+You can always find us on irc in `#labs` at `irc.mozilla.org`, or get help or discuss this project on our mailing
+ list: `mozilla-labs@googlegroups.com`

 ## Notes and Known Issues